maverickjia/maverickjia.github.io/_pages/about.md

 **Sensor placement optimization**

 Together with Troy Sorensen, I am currently engaged in developing a data-driven algorithm aimed at optimizing sensor placement for continuous monitoring on oil and gas sites.
 Our approach leverages on-site wind data and practitioner-provided emission characteristics to simulate a range of emission scenarios.
 Concurrently, we identify potential sensor locations based on the site's geometry and operational guidelines.
 To determine the most effective sensor placement within a specified budget, we are employing evolutionary algorithms within a Pareto optimization framework.
 This strategy is designed to maximize detection efficiency across the varied emission scenarios we've modeled.
+Find this [conference presentation](files/paper1.pdf) for more details.
 **Physics-informed neural netowrks**

 Create content & metadata